 You will need the following to complete your Vietnam Visa Letter application online:

-You will have to answer a few simple personal question
+You will have to answer a few simple personal questions.

 Vietnam is a diverse country, filled with a lot of history and certainly a diverse range of places and things to see and do as a tourist.
-Also known as the Socialist Republic of Vietnam it's located in Southeast asia and is typically recognizable by its long narrow layout.
+Also known as the Socialist Republic of Vietnam it's located in Southeast Asia and is typically recognizable by its long narrow layout.

 Hanoi, for example, has been ranked among the world's top destinations, it's famous for its street filled scooters and the old French quarter.
 Motorbikes are the main mode of transportation in Vietnam and you can easily rent one once you arrive to travel from town to town.
 If you prefer you can go on a motorbike adventure tour where you will be a passenger on a bike and can take in all the views along the way instead of driving the bike yourself.
 Vietnam is a developing country and making constant changes in order to improve itself and to ensure that it becomes the number one travel destination in the world.

 From Halong Bay where you can take a bay cruise on a junk boat, to Hanoi city, taking a train to the Sapa Valley where you can buy locally made fabrics and materials from the locals, visiting old and infamous war tunnels and war battlegrounds there is certainly something for everyone no matter your interests.

-Our top suggestion is that you travel north to south to reach Ho Chi Minh City and visit one of Vietnam's popular beaches along the way while you travel south from Hanoi.
+- Our top suggestion is that you travel north to south to reach Ho Chi Minh City and visit one of Vietnam's popular beaches along the way while you travel south from Hanoi.
 Places like Nha Trang, Mui Ne, Phu Quoc are all well known.